codefresh-io/cap-docs.codefresh.io/_docs/incubation/hosted-runtime.md

 	caption="New K8s cluster in hosted runtime"
   max-width="50%"
   %}
-1. Make sure you have configured access to the IP addresses required.
+1. Configure access to the IP addresses required.
 See [Codefresh IP addresses]({{site.baseurl}}/docs/administration/platform-ip-addresses/).

 You have completed setting up your hosted runtime.
 You are ready to create applications, and connect third-party CI tools for image enrichment.